Earth Notes: On Website Technicals (2021-07)

 Searching on my mobile in Google for a term that reliably brings up an EOU page prominently, whereas it always used to bring up the (https) AMP page, has now brought up the (HTTP) m/lite page.
 (I saw the (https) www page be brought up once, a couple of days ago.)

 To make the warning about "too many http URLs" go away, I may have to link to lite and lite-http pages in the navigation bar, and make the https://m page the official alternate to the canonical.
-I'll wait for the AMP page removal to settle before trying that...
+I will wait for the AMP page removal to settle before trying that...

 2021-07-04: AMP Be Going